NGSchoolEU/website/content/post/2022-06-16-ngschool-2022-application-form-solutions.md

 # count only unique entries
 length(unique(dups$DOI)) # 146
 ```

+Half of the applicants answered this wrongly only because of not removing one duplicated study entry.
+Only 4% of applicants got it right.
 <br/>

 **C5:** After excluding the studies that report data from more than one organism, for which organism there are the most published studies, and how many?